Entrepreneurship vs. Employment: The Complete Pros and Cons

 Here are four common mistakes to avoid when crafting your elevator pitch:

-- Don’t be too vague: Be specific and clear, avoiding technical jargon that may not be familiar to your audience.
+- Try not to be too vague: Be specific and clear, avoiding technical jargon that may not be familiar to your audience.

 - Don’t focus too much on yourself: While it’s important to introduce yourself, the pitch’s focus should be on your product, idea, or service.

-- Don’t be too pushy: Your goal is to spark interest, not force someone to make a decision on the spot.
+- Avoid being too pushy: Your goal is to spark interest, not force someone to make a decision on the spot.

 - Don’t forget to listen: Engage in a conversation rather than a monologue.
 Be open to feedback and questions from your listener.